Home

 I hope these wedding photography lighting tips and techniques have been of some use to you and help you plan for every possible outcome at your next wedding.

-If you've ever thought about becoming a professional wedding photographer, then learn all the tricks from the pro's at Proud Photography and start making a good income from wedding photography.
+If you've ever thought about becoming a professional wedding photographer, then learn all the tricks from the pro's with 'The Wedding Photography Blueprint' and start making a good income from wedding photography.

 Their wedding photography course will teach you what equipment you need, how to run your business, how to get the perfect shot and how to manipulate your pictures post production to make them look even better.
 Finally you will learn how to present the wedding pics to your clients.
 All this and even more with a full money back guarantee.